usethesource/rascal/src/org/rascalmpl/courses/Tutor/Maintenance/Adding/Adding.md

 #### Description

 There are basically two scenarios for adding a new concept, depending on where its contents come from.

-If the concept is part of the course (i.e. it is now a remote concept, see below):
+If the concept is part of a "course":

 * Select a concept that is suitable as parent for the new concept.
 * Create a subdirectory, say `SubConcept` for the new subconcept.
-* Create the file `SubConcept/SubConcept.concept` using your favourite editor.
+* Create the file `SubConcept/SubConcept.md` or `SubConcept/index.md` using your favourite editor.
 * Add the name and other information about the new concept.
 * Save the file.

-If the concept involves remote content (i.e., the concepts are described in rascallibrary files), then a ((Remote Concept Mapping)) has to be added as explained in ((Source Code Markup)).
+If a concept is a Rascal source module:

+* Simply write the Rascal module in `folder/MyModule.rsc`
+* Add @synopsis, @description, @examples, etc. tags to every notable declaration in the module
+* Save the file.

+If a concept is a ((Concept)) or ((Rascal:Module)) container only:

+* Create the folder `MyConcept`
+* Add new `SubConcept`s as above or new ((Rascal:Module))s, as above.
+* an `index.md` file will be generated for the folder

 #### Examples